MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 As part of assessing the current situation, DART may require an Active Directory Domain Services (AD DS) domain controller that was not compromised, a recent backup of a domain controller, or a recent domain controller taken offline for maintenance or upgrades.
 DART also asks whether multifactor authentication (MFA) was required for everyone in the company and if Microsoft Azure Active Directory (Azure AD) was used.

 ### Step 2.
-Identify line-of-business (LOB) apps that are unavailable due to the incident
+Identify the LOB apps that are unavailable due to the incident

 This step is critical in figuring out the quickest way to get systems back online while obtaining the evidence required.

 #### Does the application require an identity?